GoogleChrome/web.dev/src/site/content/en/blog/webassembly-threads/index.md

-It might be a very short wait or a long one, depending on the complexity of iterators and number of available threads, but, to be on the safe side, browser engines actively prevent blocking the main thread altogether and code will throw an error.
+It might be a very short wait or a long one, depending on the complexity of iterators and number of available threads, but, to be on the safe side, browser engines actively prevent blocking the main thread altogether and such code will throw an error.
 Instead, you should create a Worker, import the `wasm-bindgen`-generated code there, and expose its API with a library like [Comlink](https://github.com/GoogleChromeLabs/comlink) to the main thread.